Portal 2: Announcement

+Promotion

 On April 1, 2011, Valve released another alternate reality game called the Potato Sack.
 Players tried to solve the multi-tiered puzzle, coordinating efforts through web sites and chat rooms.
 Some journalists believed the game denoted the release of Portal 2 on April 15, 2011, instead of the target release date of April 19, 2011.
 On April 15, the players discovered "GLaDOS@Home", a distributed computing spoof that encouraged participants to play the games to unlock Portal 2 early.
 Once the puzzles were solved, Portal 2 was unlocked on April 18 at around 21:30 PST, roughly ten hours before its planned release at 7:00 PST on the next day.

 Valve created a series of television commercials to promote Portal 2.
 Valve had worked with advertising agencies in the past, but Lombardi found the advertisements created had shown little ingenuity.
 Valve's Doug Lombardi had been disappointed by "Copycat treatments.
 Cliché treatments.
 Treatments that reveal the agency wasn't listening in the initial meeting."
 Using viewer feedback, Valve tailored the ad content until they were satisfied with the results.
 The ads took eight weeks to complete.
 Valve also developed online promotional videos featuring J. K. Simmons narrating as Cave Johnson, to promote new elements of Portal 2's gameplay.
 These videos were part of a larger effort described by Newell as a "documentary-style investment opportunity" for Portal 2.
 An earlier video released on February 14, 2011, promoted the cooperative aspect of Portal 2 as a St. Valentine's gift and "lit up our preorders, our buzz, all the metrics that are used and collected by publishers and retailers".
 Lombardi said the videos "dwarfed the demos and interviews we did".
 Valve also offered Portal 2-themed merchandise, such as posters, drinking glasses, and T-shirts.